elcorto/pwtools/doc/source/written/features/overview.rst

 Better use a special MD code here.
 I'm not sure if ASE provides wave function extrapolation for Born-Oppenheimer MD [*].
-Phonon calculations based on density functional perturbation theory like PWscf/PH or Abinit are not implemented (maybe in GPAW?).
-However, the supercell method can be used with the related [phonopy]_ package.
+Phonon calculations based on density functional perturbation theory like PWscf/PH or Abinit are not implemented (maybe in GPAW_?).
+However, the supercell method can be used with the related phonopy_ package.
 The focus of the pwtools package is to be a handy pre- and postprocessor providing pythonic access to all input and output quantities of the used ab initio codes.
 In ASE, the calculator abtracts the backend code's input away.
 With pwtools, you need to know the input file syntax of your